 - Wear wrist support or braces as often as needed, even at night

-- If complaints persist, make sure to check in with your doctor as this condition often worsen with time
+- Make sure to check in with your doctor as this condition often worsen with time

 A brace with an aluminium splint maintaining the wrist in a resting position is the most appropriate.